tunzor/devops-full-practice/README.md

 ## Plan
 1. Stand up cloud infrastructure with [terraform](https://www.terraform.io/)
 2. Configure cloud machines with [ansible](https://www.ansible.com/)
-3. Use [github actions](https://github.com/features/actions) to build and deploy and app to the cloud machines
+3. Use [github actions](https://github.com/features/actions) to build and deploy an app to the cloud machines
 4. Setup monitoring with a tool